JIPiration/JIPiration/README.md

 I HOPE TO INSPIRE THE OTHERS FOR GOOD.

 ### Machine Learing Engineer
-- Machine Learning Enginner in E-commerce industry(Subscribe Furnitures and lifestyle)
+- Machine Learning Enginner in E-commerce industry

 <br>